NickSmithSoftware/NickSmithSoftware/README.md

 My future interests include building cars, learning about aerospace engineering, and inventing things.

-Everything I do, I love for the challenge and the ability to bring concepts in my head to life.
+My passion is for the challenge and the ability to bring concepts in my head to life.